September 2025 highlights

-In June, the not seasonally adjusted unemployment rate remains low and further decreased 0.5% to 3.5% over the month.
-Total nonfarm employment moved little increasing 100 jobs over the month.
+In September, the not seasonally adjusted unemployment rate remains low, decreasing slightly to 3.9% from last month.
+Total nonfarm employment increased by 900 jobs from last month.

 Summary